demersdesigns/listcraft/content/posts/hello-world.md

 +++
 ## Skins

 Potato skins are the most delicious things on the planet.
-It’s the CSS that controls colors and fonts, it’s the Javascript that determines actions and reactions.
-It’s also the rules that Hugo uses to transform your content into the HTML that the site will serve to visitors.

 You have two ways to create a skin.
 The simplest way is to create it in the layouts/ directory.
 If you do, then you don’t have to worry about configuring Hugo to recognize it.
 The first place that Hugo will look for rules and files is in the layouts/ directory so it will always find the skin.